top of page

 When to go

 Iceland is a country far north, so in the summer you’re fortunate to get almost 24 hours of sunlight a day, giving you the ability to explore as long as your eyes can stay open.
-Beyond that, a huge plus for a summertime visit is that the weather is the nicest those months.
+Beyond that, a huge plus for a summertime visits is that the weather is the nicest those months.
 And for those reasons, people flock to Iceland from end of May to August, making rentals and hotel rooms more expensive, bookings fill up faster, and not to mention crowds on crowds.

 We went to Iceland in September.
 Where are my shoulder season peeps at?!